JOB TITLE: LIBRARY BRANCH MANAGER II

 - Oversees the daily image of the Branch including maintaining attractive displays, keeping the facility tidy, and identifying any areas for needed repair or improvement.

-- Objectively assesses the success of library programming in terms of the relevancy and appropriateness to developmental needs of the targeted group and the redefined expectations set through the planning process.
+- Objectively assesses the success of library programming in terms of the relevancy and appropriateness to developmental needs of the targeted group and the redefined expectations set through the planning proc

 - Supports and promotes new technologies

-- Shares information and coordinates activities with other Branches and Administration.
+- Shares information and coordinates activities with the other library branches and District Support Services.

-- Participates in Management Team meetings and activities attends Board meetings and other meetings as necessary.
+- Participates in the Public Services Management Team meetings and attends Board meetings and other meetings as necessary.

 - Keeps up on trends in public libraries through professional resources related to library service.